It took over 100 years for 'mail order' to reach 10% of retail sales - but when eCommerce arrived it took just 10 years.

 Today, thousands of people like these have managed to nip away at your business on all manner of social platforms without you even being aware of it.

 This is the talent that has been sat in your business for ages, yet you seem to have missed the opportunity to unlock it because you don't really understand social platforms like they do.

-Millions of businesses in the UK and around the world can now set up a single online store to sell products (like yours), with no fee, on Facebook and Instagram.
+Millions of businesses in the UK and around the world can now set up a single online store to sell products, with no fee, on Facebook and Instagram.

-The stores will appear on business pages, Instagram profiles,TikTok, and many others.
+The stores will appear on business pages, Instagram profiles and through targeted ads.

 eCommerce - what was that?